WH Group reins in growth ambitions for Smithfield meat products in China

-ZHENGZHOU, China (Reuters) - China pork producer WH Group (0288.HK) is dialing back growth hopes for its U.S. unit Smithfield in the mainland amid weak demand, with a new plant there operating at just a third of capacity and plans for another factory postponed, group executives said.
+ZHENGZHOU, China, Nov 27 (Reuters) - China pork producer WH Group is dialing back growth hopes for its U.S. unit Smithfield in the mainland amid weak demand, with a new plant there operating at just a third of capacity and plans for another factory postponed, group executives said.

-WH Group, the world’s biggest pork producing company, bought top U.S. pork producer Smithfield in 2013 for $4.7 billion (3.52 billion pounds), at the time the largest takeover of a U.S. company by a Chinese buyer.
+WH Group, the world’s biggest pork producing company, bought top U.S. pork producer Smithfield in 2013 for $4.7 billion, at the time the largest takeover of a U.S. company by a Chinese buyer.

 The deal gave the Chinese firm access to expertise in processing the Western products increasingly popular in China’s major cities.